gtoonstra/drone-middleware/README.md

 Then:

 * Clone the drone-middleware project from the github page.
-* Build the subprojects under 'broker' and 'libdmw' using autotools: 'autoconf', 'automake -a -c', './configure', 'make', 'sudo make install'
+* Build the subprojects under 'broker' and 'libdmw' using autotools: `autoconf`, `automake -a -c`, `./configure`, `make`, `sudo make install`
-* Go into the 'pydmw' project and install it: 'python setup.py build', then 'sudo python setup.py install'
+* Go into the 'pydmw' project and install it: `python setup.py build`, then `sudo python setup.py install`
+* Install python bonjour: `pip install py-bonjour`

 ## Running the middleware

 At the moment there's no task manager.
 You need to start the broker manually from the 'broker' directory and then applications will connect to your broker from there.
-You can see these connections being established in netstat -ant, ports 5557 and 5558.
+You can see these connections being established in `netstat -ant`, ports 5557 and 5558.

-Eventually, the idea is to publish on bonjour where the broker is located, so it's easier to find other processes.
+You can install the avahi service file in the `etc` directory into '/etc/avahi/services', which will allow the libraries to connect to the broker automatically.

 When the broker is started, you can simply import the 'dmw' module and use it like so: